 In 2016, divorce procedures changed significantly in Illinois.
 For example, the legislature did away with the two-year waiting period.
 Lawmakers also revamped spousal support laws, making these matters more like child support determinations.
 Although the laws have changed significantly, the underlying procedure and the methods that Rolling Meadows divorce lawyers use have not changed much.

-At the Law Offices of Martin Delaney, we use the same controlled yet aggressive approach we have successfully employed in the past.
+At the Andrea Heckman Law, we use the same controlled yet aggressive approach we have successfully employed in the past.
 We never hesitate to stand up for your legal and financial rights, in both the courtroom and the negotiating room.
 However, we do not barrel forward with reckless abandon.
 If we can reach a favorable compromise that upholds your rights, we at least explore this opportunity.

 Furthermore, based on our experience, if our clients know what to expect, they usually make better decisions.
 That helps our Rolling Meadows divorce lawyers successfully resolve these matters.